 Summary

-Fenton and Anne Page meet outside her house.
-He tells her that her father doesn't favor him as a candidate for marriage, because, though Fenton is high-born, he has no money, and Anne's father suspects that he only wants Anne's substantial dowry.
-He admits that Page's wealth first drew him to Anne, but in wooing her, he has found her to be worth more than money.
-She urges him to try to win her father's favor.
+Fenton and Anne meet outside the Pages’ house.
+He tells her that her father doesn’t favor him as a candidate for marriage.
+Though Fenton is high-born, he has no money, and her father suspects that he only wants access to Anne’s substantial dowry.
+He admits that Page’s wealth first drew him to Anne, but in wooing her, he has found her to be worth more than money.
+She urges him to try to win her father’s favor.

 They draw to the side when Slender enters with Shallow and Mistress Quickly.
 Quickly calls to Anne, saying that Slender wants to talk to her.
-Anne notes to Fenton that Slender is her father's choice, but that she doesn't like him at all.
+Anne notes to Fenton that Slender is her father’s choice, but that she doesn’t like him at all.
 Quickly pulls Fenton away, and Anne approaches Slender and Shallow.
-Slender tries to tell an unrelated joke, so Shallow tells Anne that Slender loves her.
-Shallow speaks for Slender, while Slender says foolish things, so Anne asks Shallow to let Slender speak for himself.
-He mumbles idiotically, and she asks what he wants of her.
-He says it's Page and Shallow who have made the arrangements, but if things don't work out, he won't mind.
+Slender tries to tell an unrelated joke, and Shallow interrupts to tell Anne that Slender loves her.
+Shallow continues to speak for Slender, while Slender says foolish things.
+So, Anne asks Shallow to let Slender speak for himself.
+He mumbles idiotically, and she asks what he wants from her.
+He says it’s Page and Shallow who have made the arrangements, but if things don’t work out, he won’t mind.

 Page and Mistress Page enter.
 Page demands to know why Fenton is hanging about.
 He tells Fenton that he will never have his daughter and goes into the house with Shallow and Slender.
 Quickly urges Fenton to speak to Mistress Page.
 He tells her he loves Anne, and Anne asks her not to make her marry Slender.
 She says she won’t, but she favors Caius.
 Anne is unsatisfied, but Mistress Page says that she will talk to her daughter about her feelings for Fenton.
 They enter the house.

 Fenton thanks Quickly for her aid and gives her money.
-Alone, Quickly considers her duplicity.
-She's promised to help all three men who claim to be in love with Anne, but she'll help Fenton especially, because he's such a likeable young man.
-But now the busy woman must rush off to speak to Falstaff at the command of Mistress Page and Mistress Ford!
+Alone, Quickly considers her duplicity—or, rather, her triplicity.
+She’s promised to help all three men who claim to be in love with Anne, but she says she’ll help Fenton especially, since he’s such a likeable young man.
+But now the busy woman must rush off to speak to Falstaff at the command of Mistresses Ford and Page.

 Falstaff enters the Garter Inn.
-He orders Bardolph to make him some warm wine and moans about his bad luck.
-He's soaking wet, having just dragged himself out of the Thames after being dropped in with Mistress Ford's laundry.
-Mistress Quickly enters with reports from Mistress Ford.
-Falstaff says that he's fed up with her, but Quickly explains that her servants misunderstood about what to do with the laundry.
-Quickly reports that Mistress Ford wants Falstaff to visit again, between eight and nine that evening.
-Falstaff quickly agrees to go, and Quickly goes to deliver the message.
+He orders Bardolph to prepare him some wine and moans about his bad luck.
+He’s soaking wet, having just dragged himself out of the Thames after being dropped in with Mistress Ford’s laundry.
+Mistress Quickly enters with a report from Mistress Ford.
+Falstaff says he’s fed up with her, but Quickly explains that her servants misunderstood about what to do with the laundry.
+Quickly says Mistress Ford wants him to visit again between eight and nine that evening, when her husband will be out birding.
+Falstaff agrees, and Quickly goes to deliver the message.

 Analysis